AAV-2025-2026/User-Interface/Project_Documents/how_to_execute_ros2_on_bootup/README.md

 These are the steps:

 1. in the folder ect/systemd,
-   create a "ros2.service" file
+   create a "ros2.service" file.
 Next step is to make sure that systemd knows that the new service (the new ros2.service file) exists by using the following commands:

-	sudo systemctl daemon-reload          // this refreshes the visiblity of all services inside systemd sudo systemctl enable ros2.service    // this turns on the selected service

-	sudo systemctl start ros2.service     // this is to test it right away
+	sudo systemctl daemon-reload          // this refreshes the visiblity of all services inside systemd sudo systemctl enable ros2.service    // this turns on the selected service sudo systemctl start ros2.service     // this is to test it right away

    this will allow to run ros2.service on bootup.